keithrbennett/keithrbennett.github.io/_drafts/rexe.md

 If I add `| pbcopy` to the rexe command, then that output text would be copied into the clipboard instead of displayed in the terminal, and I could then paste it in my editor.

+Using the clipboard in manual operations is handy, but using it in automated scripts is a very bad idea, since there is only one clipboard per user session.
+If you use the clipboard in an automated script you risk an error situation if its content is changed by others, or, conversely, you could mess up another task when you change the content of the clipboard.

 ### Multiline Ruby Commands